Learn when the autumn equinox happens and what to expect as we bid farewell to summer.

 We can thank the autumnal equinox for this shift from sultry summer to cozy fall.
 And while most of us are aware of when the first day of autumn lands on the calendar, there’s more to the equinox than meets the eye.
 Consider the following.

-1. This year, 2018, the autumnal equinox arrives precisely at 9:54 p.m.
-EDT on Saturday, September 22 .
+1. When is the 2019 equinox?This year, the autumnal equinox arrives precisely at 07:50 UTC (3:50 a.m.
+EDT) on Monday, September 23.
 Unlike an event such as New Year’s midnight that follows the clock around the time zones, equinoxes happen at the same moment everywhere.

-2. There are two equinoxes annually, vernal and autumnal, marking the beginning of spring and fall.
+2. It's fall, it's spring!There are two equinoxes annually, vernal and autumnal, marking the beginning of spring and fall.
 They are opposite for the northern and southern hemispheres – so for those of you in the south, happy spring!

-3. The autumnal equinox happens the moment the sun crosses the celestial equator, which is an imaginary line in the sky that corresponds to Earth’s equator.
+3. It's all about the celestial equatorThe autumnal equinox happens the moment the sun crosses the celestial equator, which is an imaginary line in the sky that corresponds to Earth’s equator.
 (Old Farmer's Almanac describes it as a plane of Earth’s equator projected out onto the sphere.)
 Every year this occurs on September 22, 23, or 24 in the northern hemisphere.

-4. From hereon, nights are longer than days and days continue to get shorter until December, when the light will begin its slow climb back to long summer days.
+5. It gives us longer nightsFrom hereon, nights are longer than days and days continue to get shorter until December, when the light will begin its slow climb back to long summer days.
 Winter solstice is technically the shortest day of the year, while the summer solstice in June boasts the most sunlight.
-Hence, the four seasons, as illustrated below.

-7. This year, the sun will rise at 6:43 a.m.
-EDT on the equinox and will set at 6:53 p.m., giving us 10 minutes of day over night.
+7. The equinox is not exactly equalThis year, the sun will rise at 6:44 a.m.
+EDT on the equinox and will set at 6:51 p.m., giving us ~7 minutes of day over night.
 Although the sun is perfectly over the equator, we mark sunrises and sunsets at the first and last minute the tip of the disk appears.
 Also, because of atmospheric refraction, light is bent which makes it appear like the sun is rising or setting earlier.

-9. For the astrology-minded, the morning of the autumnal equinox is when the sun enters Virgo.
-According to astrologists, this is a good time for organization and practicality.
+9. The sun signs play along as wellFor the astrology-minded, the morning of the autumnal equinox is when the sun departs Virgo and enters Libra; the scales, how appropriate!
+According to astrologists, this is a good time for balance and harmony.

-10. As for the other celestial orb we obsess on, the full moon nearest to the autumnal equinox is called the Harvest Moon for the luminosity that affords farmers the ability to work late.
+10. It determines the Harvest MoonAs for the other celestial orb we obsess on, the full moon nearest to the autumnal equinox is called the Harvest Moon for the luminosity that affords farmers the ability to work late.
 It's also been called the Full Corn Moon (see: Full moon names and what they mean).
 The Harvest Moon is usually associated with the September full moon, although if the October full moon happens to fall closer to the date, she takes the title.
-This year, the Harvest Moon will shine on September 24.
+This year's Harvest Moon happened on Friday, September 13.